fhe-benchmarking/ml-inference/README.md

 A submitter can edit any of the `client_*` / `server_*` sources in `/submission`.
 Moreover, for the particular parameters related to a workload, the submitter can modify the params files.
-If the current description of the files are inaccurate, the stage names and argument in `run_submission` can be also modified.
+If the current description of the files are inaccurate, the stage names in `run_submission` can be also modified.

 The current stages are the following, targeted to a client-server scenario.
 The order in which they are happening in `run_submission` assumes an initialization step which is